fufexan/nix-gaming/README.md

 ## Steam Compatibility Tools

 nix-gaming provides a batch of compatibility tools for Steam that you may want to use.
-Additionally, it also provides a `steam-compat` module that will extend `programs.steam` with an `extraCompatPackages = []` option that you may use to automatically append your favorite compatibility tools to Steam's compat tools path.
+Additionally, it also provides a `steamCompat` module that will extend `programs.steam` with an `extraCompatPackages = []` option that you may use to automatically append your favorite compatibility tools to Steam's compat tools path.